BradyBolton/coast-fire-calculator/README.md

 * Your retirement goal is unrealistic and you will fall short of that goal
     * Just a red line that never hits your FIRE number

-If you like this but want something more polished I would check out [this guy](https://walletburst.com/tools/).
-There is a lot of nuance to the discussion of coast FIRE, and I think [Die with Zero](https://www.diewithzerobook.com/welcome) expresses the most common counter-argument to extreme FIRE.
-A coast FIRE strategy can be a decent balance between pragmatic nest-egg building and spending on yourself 'in the now'.
-You can turn the "boring middle" into an "exciting middle".
+Also check out [this resource](https://walletburst.com/tools/).
+You might even want to "retire" with $0 (or very little)!
+See ["Die with Zero"](https://www.diewithzerobook.com/welcome).
+I think the coast FIRE strategy is a pragmatic balance that lets you turn the "boring middle" into an "exciting middle" sooner.

 ## To run